For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 Located in Tampa Bay, the University of South Florida has campuses in St. Petersburg and Sarasota-Manatee, too.
 Over 50,000 students study from a wide range of more than 180 majors and concentrations.
 In rankings by the aforementioned U.S. News & World Report, USF programs have ranked within the top 50 in recent years alone.

-This master’s degree is the Education Specialist in educational leadership, which is designed for experienced administrative professionals who want to drive change in underperforming schools.
+This master’s degree is the Education Specialist in Educational Leadership, which is designed for experienced administrative professionals who want to drive change in underperforming schools.
 The coursework you’ll complete has been designed in collaboration with district-level school administrators and leadership personnel, ensuring you’ll get the most relevant skills and knowledge-based training.

-The curriculum covers essential topics including turnaround strategies for underperforming schools, the correct use of school data, ethical and political issues impacting school leadership, and the theory surrounding effective educational program models.
+The curriculum covers essential topics, including turnaround strategies for underperforming schools, the correct use of school data, ethical and political issues impacting school leadership, and the theory surrounding effective educational program models.
 There’s also an option to gain the Florida Educational Leadership Certification during the course of your studies.

 The University of South Florida offers some of the lowest graduate tuition rates in the country; the institution has even made rankings for affordability, including those by U.S. News & World Report and Kiplinger’s Personal Finance.
-On-campus graduates who are state residents pay $7,840 in tuition and fees, while non-residents pay $15,864.
+On-campus graduates who are state residents pay $14,986 in tuition and fees, while non-residents pay $15,864.

 Arizona State University